BolunZhangzbl/DRL-ORAN-EnergySaving/templates/meeting_memo.md

 6. Debug the convergence of DQN: why loss and reward do not follow the same trend? why action is fixed at last?

-7. Do visulization of BS deployment, user mobility, and activation states.
+7. Do visualization of BS deployment, user mobility, and activation states.

+   * Develop render member function in env to visualize the BS, and UE info

 ## Questions: